marionettejs/backbone.marionette/docs/marionette.application.module.md

 in a depth-first hierarchy traversal.
 That is, a hierarchy of modules like `Foo.Bar.Baz` will stop `Baz` first, then `Bar`, and finally `Foo`.

-To stop a module and it's children, call the `stop()` method of a module.
+To stop a module and its children, call the `stop()` method of a module.

 ```js
 MyApp.module("Foo").stop();